 With TOU, you can do things like program your dishwasher to run overnight, or do laundry during weekday mornings, when the grid is less strained and pay less for electricity.
 Instead of shifting loads, you could even shed loads altogether during peak times by using a clothesline in the summer to save energy when the sun is ready to do the work for you!

 9. Go solar and monitor!

 On top of recognizing significant savings when going solar ($80,000+ for the average household) you also automatically get consumption and production monitoring.
 Using your smartphone, you can see exactly how much energy your home is using and how much energy your solar is producing.
 Real-time monitoring helps homeowners curtail unnecessary energy loads to keep usage down.

-Switching to solar power also enables you to add an energy storage system to your home.
-With time-of-use pricing, a smart consumer could use solar and batteries to dynamically manage their energy habits and save significantly on electric bills by pulling from the grid only during times of day when rates are at their cheapest.
+With TOU pricing, a smart consumer could use solar and batteries to dynamically manage their energy habits and save significantly on electric bills by pulling from the grid only during times of day when rates are at their cheapest.

 10. Sign up for an EV incentive program.